0cjs/sedoc/app/docker-tips.md

 * Go library [Package template][go template]
 * [Docker Inspect Template Magic][ditm] blog entry

+### Check Image Growth

+Building with `docker build --rm=false --no-cache` will keep the intermediate images; then use `docker diff` to see exactly what files are added in each layer.

 ### Leveraging Docker for Root Access

 On most systems there is a `docker` group with access to the Docker